GeoffreyEdung/Karleedicsean/README.md

-- 👋 Hi, I’m @Karleedicsean
+- 👋 Hi, I’m @GeoffreyEdung
-- 👀 I’m interested in app and web development
+- 👀 I’m interested in mobile android app development
-- 🌱 I’m currently learning flutter
+- 🌱 I’m a professional software developer
 - 💞️ I’m looking to collaborate on apps and web development
 - 📫 How to reach me karleedicsean@gmail.com